The benefits of selling your home by auction

 Auctions are a straightforward process but it is strongly advised that you provide a copy of the auction contract to your solicitor for opinion.
-Always seek legal advice or opinion prior to bidding at auction.
+Always seek legal advice or opinion prior to building at auction.
 Also ensure you are able to provide the 10% deposit on the fall of the hammer.
-You may want to seek independent advice on the potential value of a property or make enquires about recent renovation and/or building reports.
-Some buyers obtain building inspection reports prior to bidding.
-Importantly try to attend as many auctions as you can.
-This gives you a feel as to how the process works and the type of bidding that can occur.
+You may want to seek independent advice on the potential value of a property or make enquiries about recent renovation and/or building reports.
+Some buyers obtain inspection reports prior to bidding.
+Importantly try to atend as many auctions as you can.
+This gives you a feel as to how the process works and the type of bidding that can occure.
 It will also make you more comfortable when it comes to bidding on your dream home.

 How do I bid at Auction?

 You need to bid in order to buy.
 Only by bidding can you indicate your interest in the property.
 Once the auctioneer has announced the property is "to be sold", the highest bidder will be the winner.
 If the bidding, at the conclusion of the auction does not reach the vendor's reserve price, the property will then be "passed in" or "set aside".
 In this case, the transparentnature of the auction is lost and any party may be given the option to negotiate with the vendor.
 It is generally accepted that bidding confidentially gives a person the best chance of winning the auction.
 Go to the auction with a price in mind but allow a certain "flexibility" should it be required at the business end of proceedings.
 To bid, simply attract the attention of the auctioneer by raising your hand, calling out a figure, or nodding your head when you make eye contact with the auctioneer.
 The auctioneer is there to encourage and assist you in biddingand usualy nominates the incremental amount to be advanced.
 Feel free to ask the auctioneer or an agent should you have any questions abut the proceedings.